Say goodbye to dry overcooked grilled chicken, and say hello to moist, succulent, and flavorful Smoked Spatchcock Chicken.

 A homemade smoked chicken rub provides just the right balance of seasoning and adds a touch of sweet and savory goodness to this dish.

-Perfect for a family backyard barbecue or a dinner with friends, smoked spatchcock chicken just might become your new favorite recipe for the grill.
-Like my recipe for Smoked Queso Dip, as a bonus, the prep time is minimal, and once you put the poultry in the smoker, you are home-free while the smoker weaves its magic spell.
+Like my recipe for Smoked Queso Dip, the prep time is minimal, and once you put the poultry in the smoker, you are home-free while the smoker weaves its magic spell.

 - Smoked chicken rub seasonings – including chili powder, garlic powder, brown sugar, kosher salt, and ground black pepper.
 This dry rub complements the smoky flavor and gives it a unique taste.